-- (1) The following are additional disclosures for the Company and its subsidiaries - (a) Financing provided to others for the year ended December 31, 2022: None. - (b) Endorsement/guarantee provided to others for the year ended December 31, 2022: None. - (c) Securities held as of December 31, 2022 (excluding subsidiaries, associates and joint ventures): None. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: Please refer to Attachment 1. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2022: None. - (g) Related party transactions for purchases and sales amounts exceeding the lower of NT\$100 million or 20 percent of the capital stock for the year ended December 31, 2022: Please refer to Attachment 2.
+- (1) The following are additional disclosures for the Company and its subsidiaries - (a) Financing provided to others for the year ended December 31, 2023: None. - (b) Endorsement/guarantee provided to others for the year ended December 31, 2023: None. - (c) Securities held as of December 31, 2023 (excluding subsidiaries, associates and joint ventures): None. - (d) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - (e) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None. - (f) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20 percent of the capital stock for the year ended December 31, 2023: None.